Going to try again when it's colder

 6 Helpful / 0 Not

-Pros: Recently built 9 hole course, and thus has new baskets and tee pads.
+Pros: 9 hole course, with good baskets and tee pads at most holes.
 A "short" and "long" tee are present at each hole depending on the level of challenge you want.
 Despite the lack of signage, navigation is very easy- always a plus when playing.
 Course enters the woods at a couple of junctures but is primarily open with various trees/shrubbery providing obstacles to challenge you.
-Some interesting holes- the "horseshoe" on hole #1 in particular is a very good hole from the long tee, and a couple of others require you to throw through narrow openings leading to the basket.
+Some decent holes- 9 is a nice hole requiring you to hit a line between trees-, and a couple of others require you to throw through narrow openings leading to the basket.
 Fairways and landing areas have been carved out nicely and have been mowed sufficiently.
-Located on a nice piece of property in a very big county park.
+Located on a nice piece of property in a large county park.

 6 of 6 people found this review helpful.